signalwire/call-fabric-client-beta/README.md

-In the example application, we use `axios` to retrieve the token.
+In the example application, we use `fetch` to retrieve the token.

 ## Instantiate the client and call the destination